Nonprofits Replacing Staff with Volunteers

 Consider Finding and Using "Skilled" Volunteers

 Skilled volunteers are usually specialists in those areas that a nonprofit is not, such as finance, human resources, or marketing.
-They are often employees at corporations, part of their employer's corporate social responsibility program.
-They are given time by their corporations to spend time working with nonprofits.
-During this recession, there are also skilled volunteers in between jobs who might be very interested in keeping their skills sharp and adding to their resumes.
+They are often employees at corporations.
+As part of their employer's corporate social responsibility program, they are given time by their corporations to spend time working with nonprofits.
+There are also skilled volunteers in between jobs who might be very interested in keeping their skills sharp and adding to their resumes.

 Skilled volunteers cannot replace staff, but they can replace expensive outsourcing and outside consultants.
 They can help you reorganize, conduct an organizational audit, develop that data needed to help the board make organizational decisions, find ways to save money on essential services or help staff focus on what is most important in their jobs.